Requirements Analysis

 - Multiplicity eg. many (*)

-. - Inheritance subclass
+Mechanics to 1 (1)Garage. - Inheritance subclass

-. - Implements implementation
+SportsCarinherits from classCar. - Implements implementation

-interface. - Aggregation
+CarimplementsDrivableinterface. - Aggregation

-, but can exist independently. - Composition
+Caris part ofGarage, but can exist independently. - Composition

-, but cannot exist independently. - Dependency
+Engineis part ofCar, but cannot exist independently. - Dependency

-temporarily, but does not have anEngine
+MechanicusesEnginetemporarily, but does not have anEngineattribute / property.

 Access Modifiers